Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 ## Publishing a package on OpenUPM

 When a package is released for the first time, it needs to be published by registering it on OpenUPM.

+> Before publishing, make sure you have tested your package in https://github.com/Netherlands3D/twin -or another
+> Netherlands3D-based project- installed as a local package.
+>
+> Especially important is:
+>
+> * verifying that the correct dependencies are set and installed
+> * that the Assembly Definition can be used and
+> * that the Assembly Definition does not depend on Assembly Definitions that are not a dependency of your package,
+>   especially Netherlands3D.Core.Runtime should be avoided
+>
+> Failure to do so may cause extra work because once a package is published, it is inconvenient to unpublish it or
+> change publication details such as the name.

 To do so, you can take the following steps: